Azure-Samples/hdinsight-dotnet-java-storm-eventhub/README.md

     * The **JAVA_HOME** environment variable must point to the directory that contains Java.
     * The **%JAVA_HOME%/bin** directory must be in the path

 * **HDInsight Tools for Visual Studio** - [http://azure.microsoft.com/en-us/documentation/articles/hdinsight-hadoop-visual-studio-tools-get-started/](http://azure.microsoft.com/en-us/documentation/articles/hdinsight-hadoop-visual-studio-tools-get-started/) has the steps to install and configure.
-This provides C# Storm topology templates and some utilities for working with HDInsight

 * **eventhubs-storm-spout** jar file - this contains the Event Hub Spout and Bolt.
-Download the version at [https://github.com/hdinsight/hdinsight-storm-examples/tree/master/HDI3.5/lib](https://github.com/hdinsight/hdinsight-storm-examples/tree/master/HDI3.5/lib) for use with this example.
+Download the version at [https://github.com/hdinsight/mvn-repo/raw/master/org/apache/storm/storm-eventhubs/1.1.0.1/storm-eventhubs-1.1.0.1.jar](https://github.com/hdinsight/mvn-repo/raw/master/org/apache/storm/storm-eventhubs/1.1.0.1/storm-eventhubs-1.1.0.1.jar) for use with this example.

 * **Azure Event Hub** - you need to create an Event Hub, with two policies defined - one that can send, and one that can listen.
 You will need the following information from the Event Hub configuration.